la2050/archive/_projects/2016/creating-a-first-food-friendly-south-los-angeles.md

 project_impact: >-
   ["Access to healthy food","Healthcare access","Obesity","Residents receiving
   coordinated healthcare services"]
+project_proposal_impact:
+  - Access to healthy food
+  - Healthcare access
+  - Obesity
+  - Residents receiving coordinated healthcare services
+project_proposal_description: >-
+  BreastfeedLA (BFLA) plans to increase its efforts to transform community clinics in South LA into Breastfeeding Friendly health centers affecting thousands of families.
+We will help implement comprehensive institutional changes that allow mothers to turn their breastfeeding goals into reality.
+In addition, BreastfeedLA and SFYB will work together to bring a dynamic culturally congruent breastfeeding education and support program to the underserved community of South LA.
+project_areas:
+  - South LA
 project_proposal_best_place: >-
   BFLA is positioned to effectively help address the immediate needs of the community with direct services, resources, and technical support that is